 Over time, excess water will supersaturate tree roots, preventing them from absorbing nutrients and minerals.
 Roots then die, and when a large enough percentage of roots die off, the tree becomes severely compromised.

 Experts tackle this common problem first.
 If root rot exists, experts will aerate the soil, remove dead roots, and take other measures to stabilize the root system.
+It’s also crucial to consider factors such as palm tree root depth, as understanding the specific needs of your trees contributes to effective care and prevention strategies.

 Repotting The Tree